Hugoer/CSSA11y/README.md

 # CSS-A11y
-CSS helpers to improve a11y and html god practices
+CSS helpers to improve a11y and html good practices